khulnasoft/khulnasoft/doc/dev/background-information/web/browser-extension-release-process.md

 ### <span id="create-for-firefox">Firefox</span>

 1. Create an account on the [Add-on developer hub](https://addons.mozilla.org/en-US/developers/).
-1. Once the account is created, ask for a teammate to invite you to the Sourcegraph Org.
+1. Once the account is created, ask for a teammate to invite you to the Khulnasoft Org.
 1. An email confirmation will be sent.
 1. Once the the account has been confirmed, navigate to the ownership website and remove yourself from [listed authors](https://addons.mozilla.org/en-US/developers/addon/sourcegraph-for-firefox/ownership).